In This Article

-Approach this as a trick question – if they say yes, then it’s your turn to bolt!
-The simple reason being that no agency can guarantee a top spot in the search pages in such a short span of time.
+One of the important questions to ask your seo agency is about transparency.
+Approach this as a trick question – if they say yes, it’s your turn to bolt!
+The simple reason is that no agency can guarantee a top spot in the search pages in such a short span of time.
 You might get discovered for a specific keyword or search term – but in the long run, your business will take time to show up at the top of the search results for your product or service.

 Anyone who promises a number 1 ranking for each and every search term and keyword is stretching the truth.
 A LOT.

 Google rules the search arena.
 And they have their own systems and methods of indexing web pages.
-While updates will occur every so often, some of their core principles remain the same.
-Your agency should be aware of, and abide by, Google’s webmaster guidelines, which are based on the quality of the content you generated and the overall user experience for a visitor on your website.
-If their tactics do not comply with Google, then your site may get flagged for bad practices.
+While updates occasionally occur, some of their core principles remain the same.
+Your agency should be aware of, and abide by, Google’s webmaster guidelines, which are based on the quality of the content you generate and the overall user experience for a visitor on your website.
+If their tactics do not comply with Google, your site may be flagged for bad practices.

 Like we mentioned above, Google releases updates to how they search the internet on an almost-yearly basis.
 Some updates are minor and will likely not affect how your site fares.
 But, for major updates, like Google’s MUM, your SEO agency needs to be aware and on top of things, with a plan in place to make your content more Google-friendly.

-Like we mentioned earlier, SEO is not a templated, one-size-fits all strategy.
+Before thinking aboutwhat questions to ask your seo agency, you should be aware that SEO is not a templated, one-size-fits-all strategy.
 It will vary from industry to industry and sector to sector.
 Some agencies may be great with SEO for FMCG products and e-commerce – but do they understand your domain, for example, healthcare?
 Do they know what’s trending and what people are looking for?
 Have they demonstrated success in this sector?

 Business model experience counts, since the agency will be able to ask and answer fundamental questions about the problem you are trying to solve for your audience, how you will go about it and the opportunities to grow and scale.
 But remember – SEO is something you are investing in for the long-haul.
 And, in the long run, an agency with demonstrated domain experience in your industry is always better than an agency that will “try to learn” or “learn fast.”

 In 2019, Google had mentioned it would restrict the number of results displayed from the same website.
-That is, it restructs two listings from the same domain for page 1 results, in an attempt to show a more diverse array of results.
+That is, it restricts two listings from the same domain for page 1 results in an attempt to show a more diverse array of results.

-If you Google something like “Nigella chocolate cake,” then entire first page will direct you to nigella.com and the multiple chocolate cake recipes they have published.
-But that is a different situation, that uses a branded keyword, with sheer strength in numbers (there are over 25 chocolate cake recipes on her website).
+If you Google something like “Nigella chocolate cake,” the entire first page will direct you to nigella.com and the multiple chocolate cake recipes they have published.
+But that is a different situation that uses a branded keyword with sheer strength in numbers (there are over 25 chocolate cake recipes on her website).